AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 #### Spillover Hypothesis & Life Satisfaction

 In Psychology, the [spillover-crossover model](https://en.wikipedia.org/wiki/Spillover-crossover_model) examines the relationship in how the work domain affects the home domain, and vice versa.
-Specifically, it converns how well-being is transmitted from one to the other.
+Specifically, it concerns how well-being is transmitted from one to the other.
 For example, having family conflict at home can spillover and affect your relationships at work.

 Related to this is the link between life satisfaction and job satisfaction.
 Interestingly, it turns out that there is a stronger causal relationship between your happiness on your job, than from your job on your happiness `28`.
 Research suggests that life satisfaction often precedes and is a good predictor of job satisfaction.

 ## The Big Five Personality Traits

-The Big 5 Personality Traits are Openness, Conscientousness, Extraversion/Introversion, Agreeableness/Disagreeableness, and Neuroticism (OCEAN).
+The Big 5 Personality Traits are Openness, conscientiousness, extroversion/Introversion, Agreeableness/Disagreeableness, and Neuroticism (OCEAN).
 The Big Five is an extremely respected area of study in Psychology and carries a huge amount of support and widespread consensus as a model.
 It has predictive power for many many fields, only superseded by the power of IQ.
 There is a lot to say about it, but a basic intro can be found on [wikipedia](https://en.wikipedia.org/wiki/Big_Five_personality_traits).

 Again, we're curious as to how this relates to JS.
-In summary, Conscientousness has a consistently significant impact on JS, whereas openness has a consistently insignificant one.
-The other 3 - neuroticism, extraversion, and agreeableness, have inconsistent relationships.
+In summary, conscientiousness has a consistently significant impact on JS, whereas openness has a consistently insignificant one.
+The other 3 - neuroticism, extroversion, and agreeableness, have inconsistent relationships.

 ### Openness To Experience

 Openness is characterized by intellectual curiosity, imagination, and non-conformity.
 Although important for many other fields, it has little effect on JS - correlating at 0.0 `29`.

-### Conscientousness
+### conscientiousness

-Conscientousness is an individuals level of organization, hard work, and motivation in the pursuit of established goals.
+conscientiousness is an individuals level of organization, hard work, and motivation in the pursuit of established goals.
 Its a strong perdictor of job performance and success, more than any other personality or individual trait besides IQ.

-Given that, it may explain why conscientousness is positively related to JS.
-It seems to have a consisntelty significant impact on JS, and low conscientousness results in low JS.
+Given that, it may explain why conscientiousness is positively related to JS.
+It seems to have a consistently significant impact on JS, and low conscientiousness results in low JS.

 The Correlation is about .26 `3` `29`, and it's also highly predictive of work performance.

-### Extraversion / Introversion
+### Extroversion / Introversion

-Extraversion is the extent to which individuals are assertive, active, enthusiastic, energetic, and dominant.
+extroversion is the extent to which individuals are assertive, active, enthusiastic, energetic, and dominant.
 Roughly speaking they are more socially oriented than their introverted counterparts.

-There appears to be a very strong relation between extraversion and JS, at about .24 `29` - .25 `3`.
+There appears to be a very strong relation between extroversion and JS, at about .24 `29` - .25 `3`.

 ### Agreeableness

-Agreeableness is the level of cooperation (trusting of others) and likeability of an individual, usually resulting in positive social relationships with others.
+Agreeableness is the level of cooperation (trusting of others) and likability of an individual, usually resulting in positive social relationships with others.
 It's unclear whether how strongly it affects JS `29`, but the correlatation seems to be around .26.

 ### Neuroticism

 Neuroticism is the extent to which an individual lacks positive psychological adjustment and emotional stability. ie high neuroticism = low emotional stability.
 It's a little more subtle than that, but the gist is that they are more liekly to experience negative emotions - including anxiety, depression, hostility, etc `29`.

-Neuroticism is believed to have the strongest effect on JS out of all of the big 5 traits, but in a negative manner, and emotional stability has an inversely positive effect.
+Neuroticism is believed to have the strongest effect on JS out of all the big 5 traits, but in a negative manner, and emotional stability has an inversely positive effect.
 Though some other research contradicts this.

 It correlates at -.26 `29` to -.29 `3`.